Greenspring Media

 Greenspring Media is a publisher of Minnesota-focused publications.
 The company publishes two subscription magazines, Minnesota Monthly and Midwest Home, as well as custom publications including Real Food, Where Twin Cities, Twin Cities Living, Minneapolis Meeting & Planner's Guide, Bloomington-Mall of America Visitors Guide (in partnership with Bloomington Convention & Tourism Bureau and the Mall of America), Minneapolis-Saint Paul Official Visitors Guide, and Visit-TwinCities.Com.

 History

 The publisher was established with a single publication in 1967.
 In 2013, Greenspring Media Group was sold to Hour Media.
-Greenspring Media is located at 706 2nd Avenue South Suite #1000 in Minneapolis, Minnesota.
+Greenspring Media is located in Bloomington, Minnesota.
 It covers the Twin Cities (Minneapolis-St. Paul).

 In 2017, Minnesota Monthly celebrated its 50th year of publication, with Midwest Home celebrating its 25th anniversary.